kurtcodebain/igunliker/README.md

 Possible scenarios you may encounter:
 * Reauthorization of your account through the Instagram app or webpage
 * Encountering a timeout, necessitating a wait of up to 10 minutes before rerunning the script
-* Being fully logged out of your account, resulting in an inability to reauthorize for XX minutes
+* Being fully logged out of your account, resulting in an inability to reauthorize for up to 24 hours.
+Not sure if it is carrier limitations or Meta's services.
+You could try authorizing with WhatsApp instead (only if you already have WhatsApp).